1954 Jaguar D-Type Works

 - The third of five factory competition examples built in 1954

 - Principal team car driven by Moss and Walker at the 1954 24 Hours of Le Mans

 - Factory development car for the 1955 season

-- Driven by countless racing legends, including six Le Mans winners
+- Driven by countless Jaguar legends, including six Le Mans winners

 - Exhaustively documented, including Le Mans entry forms, factory time sheets and test reports, and FIA papers